 Students can vote online or in the library.
-Students can continue to read Top 10 titles until last day of voting (May 29th to June 2nd).
+Students can continue to read Top Titles until last day of voting.

 Where will the Teen Reader’s Choice Award take place?

-In CCRSB school libraries that serve students in grades 7-12 and here online.
+In CCRCE school libraries that serve students in grades 7-12 and here online.

 How do Teens Vote?